ubilab-escape/ai-server/README.md

   <img src="https://i.ibb.co/qFjp7jR/SR-G8.png" width="85%" />
 </p>

 The main construction material is wood, due to its price and ease of work.
-In addition, since these structures will be hollow inside, the lighting will be given by a large internal light source (LED strip) and a series of holes in the external structure.

 All information about the servers and the LED-lighting is found in the Servers + LEDs code [folder](https://github.com/ubilab-escape/ai-server/tree/master/Servers%20%2B%20LEDs%20code).

 ### Bill of Materials